OCA/field-service/fieldservice_activity/readme/CONFIGURE.rst

 To use this module, you need to:

-* Go to Field Service > Settings > Manage Activites
+* Go to Field Service > Configuration > Manage Order Activities